andreuxvz/symlink-sublime3.sh/README.md

-# symlink-sublime3.sh
-Creating a symlink for visual Sublime3 on macOs High Sierra v.10.13.*
+# Creating a symlink for Sublime3 on macOs High Sierra v.10.13.*
 As you know sometimes as a developer I'd  like too much to open Sublime v3 from terminal also use other commands...
 I've been reading many posts  trying to create a symlink with any succes, cause many of them told me to create a symlink in forbidden directories
 like: